 This option is set by default so that notes will roll forward.
 If you deselect the Retain Notes checkbox:

-all notes attached to your returns which have been added by clicking [F9] during data entry in the return will be dropped.
+all notes attached to your returns which have been added by using F9 during data entry will be excluded.

 notes added to your return using Preparation > Schedule Notes > New are always rolled forward regardless of how this checkbox is set.